A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 Who cannot participate in the study?

-People cannot take part in the study if they have or have experienced:
+People cannot take part in the study if they have or have experienced (main exclusion criteria):

-- A disease or condition that may interfere with the safety, tolerability and/or study assessments (e.g. moderate and/or severe untreated obstructive sleep apnea, clinically significant reduction in serum B12 or folate levels, clinically significant abnormalities of thyroid function, stroke, or other cerebrovascular conditions
+- A medical condition that may interfere with the safety and/or efficacy of the study vaccine (e.g. moderate and/or severe untreated obstructive sleep apnea, clinically significant reduction in serum B12 or folate levels, clinically significant abnormalities of thyroid function, stroke, or other cerebrovascular conditions)

 - Concomitant or past history psychiatric or neurologic disorder other than those considered to be related to Alzheimer’s disease (e.g. head injury with loss of consciousness, symptomatic stroke, Parkinson's disease, severe carotid occlusive disease, transient ischemic attacks hemorrhagic and/or non-hemorrhagic stroke)